lilinmail0523/IRIE-term-project2018/README.md

 cos: cosine similarity/ l2: L2 distance

-Not surprisingly, term tf-idf weight outperformed term frequency.
-Because tf-idf model intended to reflect how important a word was to a document/query.
-For similarity calculation, cosine similarity is a common tool to compare two vectors.
-L2 distance, known as Euclidean distance, resulted in poor performance.
+Results showed that term tf-idf weight outperformed term frequency because tf-idf model contained idf (inverse document frequency) to reflect how important a word was to a document/query.
+When it came to similarity ranking, cosine similarity outperformed L2 norm because the direction contained information like "style" or "sentiment" in the vectors.